luzhang06/AzureMachineLearningGallery/README.md

 This project uses GitHub Issues to track bugs and feature requests.

-Please refer to [FAQ](FAQ.md) for frequently asked questions or search the existing issues before filing new issues to avoid duplicates.
+Please refer to [FAQ](FAQ.md) for frequently asked questions or search the existing issues before filing new issues.
-For new issues, file your bug or feature request as a new issue.

 Following information are useful for debugging:
 - Pipeline run URL